The Darkness Cultivates Strength Of Character

 “There is a light at the end of the tunnel, but the way out is through.” — David Allen

 To discover the light at the end of the tunnel, we must inhabit the darkness with complete faith that respite is ahead.
-The tunnel is our life’s journey, which sometimes can be filled with darkness.
-In such moments it’s natural to look for a way out, yet we ought to trust that a turning point awaits us around the corner.
-The darkness can terrify us when we’re stuck, and unable to navigate our way ahead.
+The tunnel is our life’s journey, which can be filled with darkness.
+In such moments, it’s natural to look for a way out, yet we ought to trust that a turning point awaits us around the corner.
+The darkness can terrify us when we’re unable to navigate our way ahead.
 It represents an inner struggle and in those moments we feel helpless.
-However, this is inaccurate that only pulls us deeper into this darkened state.
+However, this is inaccurate and only pulls us deeper into this darkened state.
 Trapped in a shadow of darkness can be unrelenting, given that suffering offers no respite.
 Have you experienced this in your life where you were consumed by darkness?
 How did you find a way through it?

 However unwelcoming our circumstances, we needn’t suffer alone.
 To have others accompany us reaffirms our faith there is always someone to lean on.
-This simple act of renewal strengthens our resolve because two souls walking into battle are soldiers in arms.
+This simple act of renewal strengthens our inner resolve because two souls walking into together are like soldiers in arms.
 It is why I am drawn to the passage in the song Let It Be by the Beatles which says: “When I find myself in times of trouble, Mother Mary comes to me, speaking words of wisdom, let it be.
 And when the night is cloudy, there is still a light that shines on me, shine on until tomorrow, let it be.”
 The light that shines on us is the contrast of light and dark, merged in the sea of duality.
 For example, the darkness in the evening gives rise to the light at dawn.
 Within this system, life assures us nothing is permanent, since every experience endures its rebirth.
 We are never stranded, however inhospitable the circumstances.
 How we internalise what unfolds, shapes our destiny.

 When ensnared in darkness we have two choices: draw our attention to the fear or direct our focus towards the light.
 By doing so we renew our faith knowing relief is at hand.
 Occasionally, there’s little we can do to usher a change in conditions.
 At other times, we are forced to wrestle with the ruins of despair.
 Yet in those moments, we appreciate how the darkness cannot extinguish the light of our eternal being.
 The darkness cultivates strength of character, just as light illuminates the murkiness of night.
 We can experience frailty in those dark moments, unable to make sense of our situation.
 Yet through the darkness, we surrender to the forces of life knowing we have little control after all.
 It was Winston Churchill who once said: “If you’re going through hell, keep going.”
 We must advance through obscurity if we wish to realise the lessons contained within our experience.
 To retreat is to lose sight of the personal growth life seeks to instil in us.
 Otherwise, we will revisit the lessons in different forms until we experience them fully.
 Have you seen this in your own life where the same lessons keep reappearing in a different form?